Understanding multi-fidelity training of machine-learned force-fields: Related Work

 \subsection{Other Multi-fidelity Approaches}

 Beyond pre-training/fine-tuning and joint modelling, other multi-fidelity strategies have been explored.
-A prominent architecture-agnostic alternative is $\Delta$-learning.
-This approach first trains a model on low-fidelity labels, and then trains a second model to predict the correction, the delta, between the low- and high-fidelity labels.\cite{Ramakrishnan-15-05, Hutchinson-17-11, Batra-19-07, Nandi-21-02, Wengert-21-04, Chen-23-05, Goodlett-23-07} This method is often simple to implement and can be highly data-efficient.
+A prominent architecture-agnostic alternative is $\Delta$-learning.\cite{Ramakrishnan-15-05, Hutchinson-17-11, Batra-19-07, Nandi-21-02, Wengert-21-04, Chen-23-05, Goodlett-23-07} In this approach, a machine-learned model is trained to predict the residual between a low-fidelity base method and a high-fidelity target: the high-fidelity energy of a structure is approximated as the low-fidelity energy plus this learned correction term.
+Because this correction is typically smoother and smaller in magnitude than the total energy, $\Delta$-models can be highly data-efficient and simple to implement.
+However, the base method must be evaluated for every new structure at inference time, which limits the computational savings achievable during production simulations.

-Other techniques applied to multi-fidelity learning in chemical applications include latent variable models and co-kriging, a statistically motivated approach based on Gaussian processes.\cite{Kennedy-00, Forrester-07-10, Pilania-17-03, Hutchinson-17-11, P.Greenman-22} Generally, representation learning models, such as neural networks, tend to derive greater benefits from multi-fidelity training compared to traditional machine learning models like random forests.\cite{P.Greenman-22}
+Other techniques applied to multi-fidelity learning in chemical applications include latent variable models and co-kriging, a statistically motivated approach based on Gaussian processes.\cite{Kennedy-00, Forrester-07-10, Pilania-17-03, Hutchinson-17-11, P.Greenman-22, Fare-22-12} Generally, representation learning models, such as neural networks, tend to derive greater benefits from multi-fidelity training compared to traditional machine learning models like random forests.\cite{P.Greenman-22}

-Specifically within the MLFF domain, Shiota \textit{et al.} recently introduced a multi-fidelity training strategy that employs a linear referencing scheme to align diverse labelling methods.\cite{Shiota-24-12} This alignment allows for the merging of multiple datasets, which can then be used to train a single model without architectural modifications.
+Specifically within the MLFF domain, Shiota \textit{et al.} recently introduced a multi-fidelity training strategy that employs a linear referencing scheme to align diverse labelling methods.\cite{Shiota-24-12} This alignment enables merging multiple datasets to train a single model without architectural modifications.
 The efficacy of this technique is inherently linked to the accuracy of the linear referencing scheme in aligning the different fidelities.